RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 3.md

 Answer: D

 ### Question # 6 - Susan wants to avoid issues with data integration.
-She is aware that the OWASP Cloud Top 10 includes service and data integration security issues, and is deploying a REST- based API for her customers to use when accessing her service.
+She is aware that the OWASP Cloud Top 10 includes service and data integration security issues, and is [deploying a REST- based API for her customers to use when accessing her service].
 She is using API keys, but she is concerned about third parties intercepting and accessing the data.
 What should she include in her implementation to address this concern?
 A.	Data tokenization.
 B.	Ensure encryption at rest.
 C.	Ensure encryption in transit.